-ABSINTHE ROSE recorded their debut EP entitled “Consistency Through Skepticism And Awareness” in 2010 and began playing out around the Boston area!
-Since then they have toured the US and played countless local shows.
-In the winter of 2012 they recorded their brand new full-length album entitled “The More That We Learn, The More We Learn That We’re Wrong” which was released in the spring of 2013!
+ABSINTHE ROSE recorded their debut EP with the full band entitled “Consistency Through Skepticism And Awareness” in 2010 and began playing out around the Boston area!
+Since then Absinthe Rose have toured the US and played regularly throughout the North East.
+In the winter of 2012 they recorded their full-length album entitled “The More That We Learn, The More We Learn That We’re Wrong” which was released in the spring of 2013!
 The band is presently working on a new full length album due to be released in 2015!

 Here’s what some of the critics have had to say about the band!